 If a school representative calls to cancel with less than 24 hours' notice, one-half of the total fee will be charged.
 No-shows will be charged the full amount with no refunds.
 If the Museum cancels your trip because of government mandates or unexpected closures, any fee paid will be reimbursed if no alternative date can be scheduled.

 Can we eat lunch at FAM?

 Your group may choose to bring lunch or a snack to enjoy outside in FAM's Sculpture Garden, weather permitting.
 (Tables and chairs and grassy areas are available.)
 We just request that children refrain from climbing on sculptures and respect the outdoor space.
-We also have neighboring Radio Park which has a large playing/running space with grassy areas and some picnic tables.
+During COVID, all trash must be taken with you upon departure.

-Who do I contact at the Museum to book an ArtLink field trip?
+Who do I contact at the Museum to book a school tour?

 BEFORE YOUR VISIT:

 All teachers planning to visit an art museum can share this great video on art museum etiquette with students.
-It was produced by KQED in collaboration with BAVC's youth production project, The Factory, and the de Young Museum's teen ambassador program in San Francisco, CA. Click here to watch.
+It was produced by KQED in collaboration with BAVC's youth production project, The Factory, and the de Young Museum's teen Museum Ambassador Program in San Francisco.
+Click here to watch.

 CLICK HERE FOR INFORMATION FOR CHAPERONES: Tips to help the students get the most possible benefit from their trip.